M.A. in Mental Health Counseling

 - Explore social, cultural, and biological issues related to counseling

-- Understand ethical concerns in treatment
+- Understand ethical issues in treatment

 - Observe and understand their own emotional life as a precursor to understanding others

 In the past three years, 94% of recent graduates from this program are either working in the field or pursuing a higher degree.
 100% of recent graduates who have chosen to take the state licensing exam have successfully passed.
 Graduates are prepared to practice in a variety of mental health settings.
-Those who wish to continue their graduate studies to become psychoanalysts may use the Master of Arts in Mental Health Counseling credits toward fulfillment of the Pre-Candidacy requirements for BGSP’s Doctor of Psychoanalysis degree or Certificate in Psychoanalysis, if admitted.
+Those who wish to continue their graduate studies to become psychoanalysts may use some of the Master of Arts in Mental Health Counseling credits toward fulfillment of the requirements for BGSP’s Doctor of Psychoanalysis degree or Certificate in Psychoanalysis, if admitted.

 Qualifying for Licensure as a Mental Health Counselor